princeton-ddss/blackfish/README.md

 ### Obtaining models
 Models should generally be pulled from the Hugging Face model hub.
-This can be done by either visitng the web page for the model card or using of one Hugging Face's Python packages.
+This can be done by either visiting the web page for the model card or using of one Hugging Face's Python packages.
 The latter is preferred as it stores files in a consistent manner in the cache directory.
 E.g.,
 ```python